Instructions

 8. For a classic look, make three diagonal slashes in each loaf, cutting about 1/4" deep.
 For taller, rounder baguettes, don't slash.

-9. Bake the baguettes for about 25 minutes, or until they're a rich golden brown.
 If you baked in baguette pans, remove the loaves from the oven and unmold.
 Turn off the oven, return the loaves (without the pan) to the oven, and crack the oven door open a few inches.
 If you baked on a parchment-lined baking sheet, simply turn off the oven and crack the oven door open a few inches.
 Letting the loaves cool right in the turned-off oven helps preserve their crunchy crust.

 10. Remove the sourdough baguettes from the oven, and cool them completely on a rack.
 Store any leftovers in a paper bag for a day or so; paper will preserve their crunchy crust better than plastic.
 Freeze for longer storage.